Skip to main content Skip to search Skip to search

 When the Toronto Raptors first took the court back in 1995, the world was a very different place.
 Michael Jordan was tearing up the NBA.
 No one had email.
 And a lot of people wondered whether basketball could survive in Toronto, the holy city of hockey.

-More than two decades later, the Raptors are the heroes not only of the 416, but of the entire country.
-That is the incredible story of We the North, told by Doug Smith, the Toronto Star reporter who has been covering the team since the press conference announcing Canada's new franchise and the team's beat reporter from that day on.
+Twenty-five years later, the Raptors are the heroes not only of the 416, but of the entire country, and their incredible story is told here by Doug Smith, the Toronto Star reporter who has been covering the team since the press conference announcing Canada's new franchise and the team's beat reporter from that day on.

 About the authors